nimobeeren/strands-solver/README.md

 🔵 HEARD
 ```

-Actually, the correct solution has HEAD instead of HEARD and MANAGER instead of MANAGE, but we'll ignore that for now 🤫
+> This is a valid solution, but the "correct" solution uses HEAD instead of HEARD and MANAGER instead of MANAGE. we'll ignore that for now 🤫

-## Prerequisites

-Install the [uv](https://docs.astral.sh/uv/) package manager.

-The dictionary will be automatically downloaded on first use.

 ## Usage

+> [!NOTE]
+> To run these examples you need the [uv](https://docs.astral.sh/uv/) package manager.

 To solve today's puzzle: